Welcome to the Proofcast Documentation

 Why it matters?

-The limit of zk-proofs
+The limit of zk-proofs & the future of TEEs

-It has enabled teams to generate zk-proofs directly from a Rust program, eliminating the need to design custom circuits and reducing overhead for developers.
+zkVMs (like SP1 or Risc0) accelerated the adoption of zk-proofs with a revolution in abstraction and user experience, eliminating the need to design custom circuits and reducing overhead for developers.

 The future of TEEs: “proving-as-a-service”